bardend/DNS-CPP/README.md

 # DNS

-In this project we created a program that changes the operating system's default **systemd-resolved** to our DNS implementation.
+In this project we created a program that changes the operating system's default **systemd-resolved** to our **DNS** implementation.

-It's just to modifying the file`/etc/resolv.conf` .
+## Configuration

+Here I only explain how the configuration work, **I recommend just only reading and understanding, because in running I automate this and you will simple execute it with a few commands**.

 In modern Linux systems `/etc/resolv.conf` often points to 127.0.0.53, and this is a simbolic link